JLIVE101/SheridanAssemble/README.md

 to use.

 #Grabbing data from 3rd party API's
-# Learn how to grab data from 3rd party API's, if you took mobile web application, you should know how to do this
-# already, google maps is an example of this & riot games api is another.
+Learn how to grab data from 3rd party API's, if you took mobile web application, you should know how to do this already, google maps is an example of this & riot games api is another.

+#Lynda.com is your friend, use it, its great.
+And its free for us
+lynda.sheridancollege.ca